 Basel is not just a cultural city.
 The city is also home to some world-renowned institutions, such as the University of Basel, the Bank of International Settlements, and FC Basel.
 A number of the world’s top pharma companies are based in Basel, including Roche, Novartis, the Lonza Group, and Actelion.

-During the months of February and March, Basel hosts its annual Carnival festival.
-It is the country’s largest carnival, which was inscribed in UNESCO’s intangible cultural heritage in 2017.
+During February and March, Basel hosts its annual Carnival festival.
+It is the country’s largest carnival, which was inscribed in UNESCO’s Intangible Cultural Heritage in 2017.
 Starting with the Morgestraich, it lasts exactly 72 hours.
 Locals call it the three most beautiful days (die drey scheenschte Dääg).

 Additionally, Basel is ranked as the tenth most livable city in the world, according to Mercer.